C-World: A Computer Use Agent Environment Creator: Experiments

-Table~\ref{tab:main_results} highlights the superior efficiency and generalization of \textsc{ToolGym} across both Qwen2.5-7B and Qwen3-8B architectures.
-On the BFCL benchmark, models fine-tuned on \textsc{ToolGym} achieve top-tier accuracy (up to 30.05\%), surpassing baselines trained on significantly larger datasets.
-This suggests that training on complex, constrained trajectories forces the model to pay closer attention to schema definitions and tool selections, thereby enhancing precision even on static tasks.
-On MCP-Universe, which evaluates generalization to real-world tools, our model maintains robust performance on both model while baselines suffer degradation.
-This confirms a strong generalization effect: the reasoning skills acquired from \textsc{ToolGym}'s ambiguous scenarios enable the agent to effectively execute task in real-world environments.
-Overall, \textsc{ToolGym} demonstrates extreme data efficiency: achieving robustness using only 1,170 samples, far less data samples than competing methods.
+Table~\ref{tab:main_results} compares models fine-tuned on C-World trajectories against baselines trained on significantly larger datasets.
+On the BFCL benchmark, models fine-tuned on C-World achieve top-tier accuracy (up to 30.05\%), surpassing baselines trained on datasets two orders of magnitude larger.
+On MCP-Universe, which evaluates generalization to real-world tools, C-World maintains robust performance across both architectures while baselines suffer degradation, confirming that the reasoning skills acquired from complex, constrained trajectories transfer effectively to unseen environments.
+Overall, C-World achieves best-in-class performance using only 1,170 samples, demonstrating extreme data efficiency enabled by the quality and realism of its generated trajectories.